Exitalterego/designerdoors/README.md

 * Icons - **[game-icons.net](https://game-icons.net/)** licensed under *[CC-BY-3.0](https://creativecommons.org/licenses/by/3.0/)*
 * Module Name - Inspiration kindly provided by *Norc#5108* on the FoundryVTT Discord server
 * Many thanks to *Calego#0914* for pointing me in the right direction on several occasions.
+* The League of Extraordinary Foundry VTT Developers Discord server for just generlly being all-round awesome.